Facets-cloud/node-env-expose-as-api/README.md

     docker build -t env-api .
     ```

-3. Run the Docker container, passing in environment variables
+3. Run the Docker container, passing in the `PREFIX` environment variable and any other environment variables that start with the prefix
     ```bash
-    docker run -p 3000:3000 -e MY_VARIABLE=value env-api
+    docker run -p 3000:3000 -e PREFIX=MY_PREFIX -e MY_PREFIX_VARIABLE=value env-api
     ```

-This will start the application on port 3000 and you can see the environment variables by visiting `http://localhost:3000`.
+This will start the application on port 3000.
+To see the filtered environment variables, visit `http://localhost:3000/get-configurations`.

 ## Built With